marramags/island-activities/README.md

 ## Wins
 I feel like I had a well thought-out plan for this project which helped me stay organized with my thought process and workflow.
 I practiced the steps of MVC, familiarized myself with Mongo, Mongoose, and EJS.
 I was able to debug most errors I ran into by going back and forth through the modules and thinking more logically.

+One specific win was getting the PUT method to work to update an activity.
+My routes and paths in the routes, controllers, and views were not speaking correctly to each other.
+However, with the help of the istructors and Suresh, we were able to specify the correct paths.

 ## Challenges
 ##### *BUGS*
 One challenge I faced was bugs and trying to problem solve on how to fix it.
 One specific challenge is getting the PUT method to work and edit an activity.
-Currently, the user input is captured by the URL and not shown in the view.
-I seeked out help from several students and instructors but am still sorting out the problem.
+The user input when editing an activity was captured by the URL and did not display in the view.
+I seeked out help from several students and instructors, used other resources, and tried adjusting my code but the paths were not linking correctly.

 ##### *Organization*
 At first, I didn't know where to start but the HTTP Methods & MVC Chart, lecture ReadMe repos, and previous labs helped me get started.
 I consistently needed to refer back to my HTTP Methods & MVC Chart so I can follow the steps and complete one CRUD Method at a time